cosmos/ibc/spec/ics-003-connection-semantics/README.md

 ## Synopsis

 This standards document describes the abstraction of an IBC *connection*: two stateful objects (*connection ends*) on two separate chains, each associated with a light client of the other chain, which together facilitate cross-chain sub-state verification and packet association (through channels).
-Protocols for safely establishing a connection between two chains and cleanly closing a connection are described.
+A protocol for safely establishing a connection between two chains is described.

 ### Motivation